Services for Students with Disabilities

 Identification of Resources and Providers

 The Center for Academic Success will accept documentation from any qualified medical or service provider.
-While we do not support any particular provider, the lists below reflect professionals who have worked successfully with Southwestern or with colleges or Universities in the area.
-Linked documents are Adobe PDF Files.
+While we do not support any particular provider, the lists below reflect professionals who have worked successfully with Southwestern or with colleges and universities in the area.